The Fall of Rain in the Desert

 I know this, that one can only truly peek at the good moments, though we convince ourselves that they were something we truly owned.
 That we fall into this strong form of psychosis that convinces us that lusting for such a thing were the same holding it.

-The good is good because we want it to be so, and perhaps the bad the grief we feel at such loss.
+The good is good because we want it to be so, and perhaps the bad, the grief we feel at such loss.
 Through such throes we can rarely be at peace.
 Let us dream of good, but not delude ourselves with the idea that such things have been achieved.
-Let us instead enjoy the moment as a passing storm, to be received as a welcome guest, and sent off as the rememberance or last nights' rain in a desert, with a heart full of gratitide for the impact it made.
-Perhaps then we can still the raging our our hearts, the thundering pulse of our blood, and see each other and the world with quiet restraint and care.
+Let us instead enjoy the moment as a passing storm, to be received as a welcome guest, and sent off as the remembrance, last nights' rain in a desert, with a heart full of gratitude for the impact it made.
+Perhaps then we can still the raging of our hearts, the thundering pulse of our blood, to see each other and the world with quiet restraint and care.